The People's Best New Chef: Southeast Contenders

 Why He's Amazing: Because his upscale fish-shack dishes addictively combine simple yet bold flavors, often with a Southern accent.

-Background: JCT.
-Kitchen & Bar, Craftbar (Atlanta); Craft (New York City); La Petite Grocery, Ralph's on the Park New Orleans)
+background: JCT.
+Kitchen & Bar, Craftbar (/sites/default/files/tlanta); Craft (New York City); La Petite Grocery, Ralph's on the Park New Orleans)

 Quintessential Dish: Frothy she-crab soup with shrimp toast